- - - - - - - - - -

 “Excuse you.
 You’re in our way.”
 She scowled at me.
 I continue to put my books away when I answer, not even bothering to look at her.

 “Damn!”
-Vivianne and Rianne exclaim as they both burst out laughing.
+Vivianne and Rianne bring their hands to their mouths to cover up their laughter.
 Amber’s face starts to turn red as she’s glaring at me.

 “What did you just say?!”

 I close my locker and let out an exaggerated sigh of frustration.